When Doctors Don’t Know What’s Wrong

 In the past, I’ve had a small cadre of patients who suffered from symptoms more horrible than I can describe, some with known diagnoses and some without.
 In all cases, my ability to help them was tragically limited.
 Sometimes I wanted to ignore these patients.
 Sometimes I would cringe when they’d call—not because I didn’t like them or because they complained to me too much or because I didn’t care about them but because I had so little real relief to offer them.
 I knew how much my simply being present and being willing to listen meant to them (they told me this all the time) and I didn’t discount it.
 And I did my best to diagnose and treat what problems I could and sympathize with them when I couldn’t.
 But it was hard.
 It is hard.
 I must constantly be on guard not to fall under the influence of all the thought errors and biases I’ve described here.
-So while I hope everyone who reads this post finds it helpful, I have to confess that the person to whom I actually wrote it was myself.
+At least now, practicing in a model of care that affords me far more time to spend with patients and to think about their issues than in the fee-for-service model, I have a real chance.